jgebal/any_data/README.md

 create or replace type numbers as table of number;
 /
 ```
-When I execute the following PL/SQL block
+When: I execute the following PL/SQL block
 ```sql
 --reporting an object as string declare